Harmon-Mendelowitz/CS3411-hw6-malloc/README.md

 In addition, you *must* implement the following functions that provide some information about what is happening under the hood in your implementation.

 - `int p2allocated(void)`: return how much memory is currently allocated.
-	This would be the sum of all of the `size` allocations that have not been `free`d.
+	This would be the sum of all of the `size` allocations that have not been `free`d (this does not include the memory header, nor the internal fragmentation).
 - `int p2totmem(void)`: return the total amount of memory allocated to your library from `sbrk`.

-The difference between what `p2totmem` returns, and what `p2allocated` returns the total fragmentation in the system.
+The difference between `p2totmem()` and `p2allocated()` returns the total fragmentation in the system.

 ## Background